- £422 per week

 Bedroom 2: Single bed (3’), chest of drawers.

-GARDEN AND PARKING: Small enclosed outside area accessed from the kitchen.
-Separate outside w.c, ideal for storage.
+GARDEN & PARKING: Small enclosed outside area accessed from the kitchen.
+Separate outside toilet.
 On-street parking available.

 Changeover Day: Friday - arrival 4:00pm - departure - 10:00am.

-Pet Welcome: Maximum 2; £25 per week per pet
+Pets Welcome: Maximum 2; £25 per pet per week.
+Information about bringing your pet.

-Power and Heat: Electricity included in the rent.
-Gas central heating throughout.
+Power and Heat: Electricity and heating included in the rent.
+Gas-fired central heating throughout.

 Bedding and Linen: Bed linen and towels provided, please bring your own beach towels.